Indo-Pakistani Naval War of 1971: Attack on Karachi

 On 4 December, the Indian Navy, equipped with P-15 Termit anti-ship missiles, launched Operation Trident against the port of Karachi.
 In 1971, Karachi not only housed the headquarters of the Pakistan Navy but was also the backbone of Pakistan's economy, as it served as the hub of Pakistan's maritime trade, meaning that any potential blockade of Karachi would be disastrous for Pakistan's economy.
 The defence of Karachi harbour was therefore paramount to the Pakistani High Command and it was heavily defended against any airstrikes or naval strikes.
 Karachi received some of the best defences Pakistan had to offer as well as cover from strike aircraft based at two airfields in the area.
 The Indian fleet lay 250 miles from Karachi during the day, outside the range of Pakistani aircraft, and most of these aircraft did not possess night-bombing capability.
 The Pakistani Navy had launched submarine operations to gather intelligence on Indian naval efforts.
-Even so, with multiple intelligence reports by the submarines, the Navy had failed to divert the naval attacks, due to misleading intelligence and communications.The Indian Navy's preemptive strike resulted in an ultimate success.
-The Indian missile ships successfully sunk the minesweeper PNS Muhafiz, the destroyer PNS Khaibar and the MV Venus Challenger which, according to Indian sources, was carrying ammunition for Pakistan from the United States forces in Saigon.
+Even so, with multiple intelligence reports by the submarines, the Navy had failed to divert the naval attacks, due to misleading intelligence and communications.

+The Indian Navy's preemptive strike resulted in an ultimate success.
+The Indian missile vessels, of the 25th missile boat squadron, successfully sunk the minesweeper PNS Muhafiz, the destroyer PNS Khaibar and the MV Venus Challenger which, according to Indian sources, was carrying ammunition for Pakistan from the United States forces in Saigon.
 The destroyer PNS Shah Jahan was damaged beyond repair.
 The missile ships also bombed the Kemari oil storage tanks of the port which were burnt and destroyed causing massive loss to the Karachi Harbour.
 Operation Trident was an enormous success with no physical damage to any of the ships in the Indian task group, which returned safely to their garrison.